Talcum Powder

 Leading the Charge: Talcum Powder Litigation

 Beasley Allen became involved in the talcum powder litigation after several epidemiological studies were published showing the association between genital talc use and ovarian cancer.
-Since that time, Beasley Allen lawyers have spent the last 10 years trying these cases all over the country.
+Over the past decade, Beasley Allen lawyers have tirelessly tried these cases across the country, seeking justice for affected women.

 What is Talcum Powder?